 Bread has been subject to some criticism in years gone by but I see it as a vehicle for goodness!
 Adding seeds, along with the brown flour and oats, means this loaf is packed with fibre – important for our gut health.

 But what about those days when you don’t have time to bake bread?
 Everyone has those days.
-When buying a bread, it is good practice to read the label and go for a loaf that has >6g fibre per 100g.
+When buying a loaf, it is good practice to read the label and go for a loaf that has >6g fibre per 100g.

 Baking is not an exact science.
 A recipe is there as a guide and to be interpreted in a way that suits you.
 Sometimes we just need to cede control and go with the flow, i.e. with whatever flours and extras are in the cupboard!

 In this recipe, I used a mix of seeds and topped it with smashed avo for some heart health fats.
 Equally delicious with some nut butter or mashed banana and cinnamon.
 If you are looking for a healthy brown bread recipe with seeds, this is the recipe for you.
-I’ve got a dairy-free version too.

 Hope you enjoy!
-Amy x

 Ingredients